GiorgioManzoni/PAUS_code/README.txt

 —> example of how to merge an additional column to a table in pandas (in this case I added scalelength to the lens table).
 —> I matched CFHTLS/W3 with CFHTLenS/W3 using topcat (remember to use the option 'topcat -Xmx4096M' to allocate more memory since we are dealing with huge tables).
 In 014 I just check that the table is readable.
 —> Analysis of FLUX_RADIUS against scalelength (with the good plot that I showed during the meeting in London).
 It seems that scalelength is the deconvolved version of FLUX_RADIUS but the analytic relation must be found (probably in Hildebrandt+2012).

+015: Meant to be used for reading the new photo-z production 852 from paudm.

+016: To be used as a template to merge a new column to an existing table using pandas.

+017: The idea is to use the classes from 012 to compare CFHTLS/W3 masking with CFHTLenS/W3 ones.
+The idea comes from the plot in 014 showing the big holes in LenS that are not present in CFHTLS.
+Hendrik says that this holes appear just if we select MASK=0 so I want to explore other values of MASK.